 Ice fishing can be fun if you are not constantly kneeling down to dig your ice fishing hole repeatedly!
 Ice holes tend to freeze up every once in a while.

-So, how to keep ice fishing holes from freezing up?
+So, how to keep an ice fishing hole from freezing up?

 The easiest way to keep ice fishing holes from freezing up is warm water.
 Use warm water to melt down the frozen areas.
 You can also use charcoal, candle, or even a cooking spray.
 The thing is you need warmth or heat to keep the hole from freezing up.
 Any kind of warmth if it is enough will keep the ice fishing hole from freezing.

 Don’t worry, here are 7 easiest and cheapest tricks to keep your ice fishing hole from freezing, for as long as you want!

 1. Ice Fishing Hole Covers